Name: Simon Hedlin.

 Geography: Born in Taiwan, grew up in Sweden, studied in the United Kingdom, and am now living in the United States.

-Currently: Researcher in law and economics with focus on behavioral economics, gender equality, and human rights.
-Journalist contributing to various publications.
-Research consultant to non-profit organizations.
+Currently: Author, journalist, and public policy researcher with focus on behavioral economics, gender equality, and human rights.

 Previously: Research Assistant at Harvard Law School.
 Researcher at Columbia University.
 Graduated with a Master in Public Policy from the Harvard Kennedy School and a Master of Arts in Quantitative Methods (Economics and Statistics) from Columbia University.
 Worked as Political Adviser for Gender Equality and Human Rights at the Prime Minister’s Office in Sweden.
 Managed parliamentary campaigns for female candidates.
 Studied Statistics, Mathematics and Economic History at Stockholm University and Lund University.
 Graduated with a Bachelor of Science in Economics (major) and Political Science (minor) from the University of Birmingham in the United Kingdom.